-Normandy is a region in northern France that is famous for its beaches, seafood, and agriculture.
-It is a region with a rich history, with the legacy of William the Conqueror, Joan of Arc, and WWII still having a deep impact on the local culture.
+The region of Normandy in France is a place where history, culture, and cows collide in a charmingly stimulative way.
+The region is famous its rich history, with the legacy of William the Conqueror, Joan of Arc, and World War II still having a deep impact on the local culture.

 1. It has some very famous cheeses.